 Content Contributor: Igniting Pride in Volunteering eLearning ModuleDale Boyle is the Safer Spaces Consultant at the Gilbert Centre.
 The program works with organizations to provide professional development workshops and consultation services to create more inclusive and accessible programs and workplaces for LGBTQ clients and colleagues.
 Dale has worked with over 40 organizations and 2,600+ people to create Safer Spaces across Simcoe Muskoka, including health care centres, mental health organizations, and local police services.

 Lead Content Contributor: Igniting Pride in Volunteering eLearning Module

-Devan delivers most of RHO’s training and education.
+Devan delivers most of Rainbow Health Ontario (RHO)’s training and education.
 He has been working in the LGBTQ+, ethno-racial and HIV sector for over 20 years.